 Literacy Plan Summary:

-All students in grades K-3 are given the Measures of Academic Progress (MAP) screening/benchmarking assessment three times throughout the course of the year in fall, winter, and spring.
-Using this data along with data from DIBELS, Standardized Test for the Assessment of Reading (STAR), local checklists and teacher observations, struggling and at-risk students are identified and referred for interventions.
+All students in grades K-2 are given the Measures of Academic Progress (MAP) screening/benchmarking assessment three times throughout the course of the year in fall, winter, and spring.
+Using this data along with data from the Standardized Test for the Assessment of Reading (STAR), local checklists and teacher observations, struggling and at-risk students are identified and referred for interventions.
 Specific interventions are based on further assessments, and the interventions are implemented through the collaborative efforts of the classroom teacher and other specialists.
 Progress is monitored regularly and if the intervention selected is not working, another intervention is selected and implemented.
 Students not responding to these interventions are referred for special education services.
 Parents are kept informed of their child’s progress.

 The goal of the Red Rock Central district is to ensure that all learners successfully achieve the Minnesota K-12 Academic Standards in English Language Arts (2010) for their grade level.
 The standards are aligned with the district’s curriculum to ensure that the standards are taught within the time available.